ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 ## Outreach / engagement

 Are you kidding?
 You think we have time to socialise with all this going on?
 Dear reader, we barely have time to brush our teeth, let alone practice our conversational gambits.
-[Librarian Anya](https://bsky.app/profile/anyaso.bsky.social), currently sunning herself in the south of France, being the exception to this rule.
+[Librarian Anya](https://bsky.app/profile/anyaso.bsky.social), at time of writing sunning herself in the south of France, being the exception to this rule.
 Well, she is the boss so plays by different rules.

 Until next time.